csabapalfi/javascript-patterns/readme.md

 * don't use language or type attribute as browsers assume JS anyways
 * script tags (by default) block page loading until they're downloaded, parsed and run
 * put your script tags at the bottom of the page or use HTML5 async script (since IE10)

+### HTTP chunking

+* sending HTTP response in chunks, browser can deal with this
+* possible to send page header first, then page content, the script tags at the bottom
+* these can be sent in different chunks, browser will progressively render